Kent SjöströmSenior Lecturer, Associate Professor, PhD in Fine Arts in Theatre

 Research Presentation Kent Sjöström

 My current and previous research is regularily presented by myself at theatres, theatre academies and seminars, most recently in Helsinki, Gothenburg, Shanghai, Copenhagen and Prague.
-I am a member of the networks Performance Philosophy and The Helsinki Performer Training Platform, while also cooperating with the board of artistic development at the Danish National School of Performing Arts.
-Since spring 2014, I am the field representative for artistic research at Malmö Theatre Academy, and I am also in charge of the course The Theory and Practice in Theatre at Malmö Theatre Academy.
+I am a member of the InternationalBrecht Society, and I am also cooperating with the board of artistic development at the Danish National School of Performing Arts.
+Between 2014 and 2019 I was the field representative for artistic research at Malmö Theatre Academy, and during the same period I was also in charge of the course The Theory and Practice in Theatre at Malmö Theatre Academy.

 Beneath the headline of “Ideologies of Portrayal”, I work with the following areas of research: